altmetric/rails-historical-api-demo/README.md

 A simple Rails application that uses the [Gnip Historical PowerTrack API](http://support.gnip.com/apis/historical_api/) to give you complete and comprehensive access to every publicly available Tweet, ever.

+This sample application demonstrates how to effectively interact with the API and manage your historical jobs.

 Here's a short video showing how to get Twitter data about the 2014 World Cup matches:

 ![Historical API Demo](demo.gif)